 Like many of you, we feel that we should be treated with the respect and dignity that professionals deserve.

-The United Professional Ski Patrols of America, CWA Local 7781 represents Ski Patrollers at Crested Butte, Park City, Steamboat, and Telluride.
+The United Professional Ski Patrols of America, CWA Local 7781 represents Ski Patrollers at Crested Butte, Park City, Steamboat, Telluride, and Stevens Pass.

 YOU are the Union!
 The board is democratically elected from the membership.